-The financial statements have been prepared on a going concern basis.
+The financial statements have been prepared on a going concern basis, as the directors believe that the company is a going concern.
 The going concern basis of presentation assumes continuity of operations, realisation of assets and satisfaction of liabilities in the ordinary course of business.
-Funding is primarily required to support the Company and underlying investments for a minimum of 12 months from the date of signing the financial statements.
-The directors have received confirmation from Jose A. Reygadas, Director, and from the Company's shareholders of their continuing financial support.
+Funding is primarily required to support the Company.
+The directors have received confirmation from Jose A. Reygadas, Director, and from the Company's ultimate shareholders of their continuing financial support.